A laser alignment device is great if you want to align a drill press or milling machine to a workpiece.

 The laser module was fitted into a hole drilled on the centreline of the plate at an angle of 20°.
-I drilled a small hole at an angle first and then drilled the 12mm hole using a slot drill and a fine feed on the milling machine.
+I drilled a small hole at an angle first, then I drilled the 12mm hole using a slot drill with a fine feed.

 I held the laser module in place with a small amount of thread lock.
 The module is clear enough of the bottom face to allow me to remove the lens module or just to adjust it to focus the light.